hbctraining/scRNA-seq/lessons/rev_SC_quality_control.md

 We are mainly interested in the `raw_feature_bc_matrix` as we wish to perform our own QC and filtering while accounting about the biology of our experiment.

-To read in the 10X data, we will use the `read10X()` function with the path to the `raw_feature_bc_matrix` folder as the argument.
-Then, we would turn this count matrix into a Seurat object using the `CreateSeuratObject()` function.
-If we had a single sample, we could run these steps like:
+If we had a single sample, we could generate the count matrix and then subsequently create a Seurat object:

 ```r
 # How to read in 10X data for a single sample